saviour123/SurveyMap/README.md

 # malariaRes
-Geojson its a cool arcgis data format GIS officers can rely on.
+Geojson its a cool gis data format GIS officers can rely on.
 The Good News, you can use it with open street map

+to run this

+cd into the folder that contain